Bambuu/intermediate-react/part3/assignments/assignment-extra.md

 ## EXERCISE D:
 So let's try returning a Class-Based Component!

-Inside your `withScroll` function define a class, call it `OuterComponent`:
+- Inside your `withScroll` function define a class, call it `OuterComponent`:

-Return some random text from the render method.
+- Return some random text from the render method.

-Return this class you've just created.
+- `return` this class you've just created.

 Tip: If you're confused, just define it exactly the way `BaseExtraAssignment` is defined below.